-In an effort to be a more active member of the book blogging community, I’m planning on making this a weekly post where I share some of the interesting blog posts that have caught my eye in the last week.
+In an effort to be a more active member of the book blogging community, I’m planning on making this a biweekly post where I share some of the interesting blog posts that have caught my eye in the last week.

 Please feel free to take the idea and make it work for your blog.
 Remember: sharing is caring.

 It’s the perfect post to enjoy on a Saturday morning.
 Pour yourself a big cup of coffee and enjoy.

 If you follow me on Bookstagram, you know that I’m making fun reading graphics now.

 Right now, I’m going through books I read YEARS ago on my Goodreads account to highlight older and/or lesser known titles [and also featuring new release books that I’ve requested.]

 I’ve been making reading guides when I get inspiration for a list (middle grade mysteries inspiration came after finishing Greenglass House).
 I’m also going back through older book lists/posts on here and updating & converting them into easy-to-share graphics.